Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

-At two points, where the separatrices cross the axial symmetry axis, the magnetic field is zero ($B = 0$ in Fig. 4.).
-Charged particles passing near these points are likely to be scattered into the loss cone and disappear from the plasma region via the separatrix.
-This may cause the density profile to become hollow, with its minimum on the z-axis.
+At two points, where the separatrices cross the axial symmetry axis, the magnetic field is zero, as seen in Fig.~\ref{fig:N1_overview}.
+Charged particles passing near these points will no longer be adiabatically confined and are likely to be scattered into the loss cone and disappear from the plasma region via the separatrix.
+In Sec. \ref{sec:J_mu_Novatron} this matter is investigated further.

-A study of a similar curvature configuration which was investigated at the RFC-XX-M experiment (see Sec. \ref{sec:RFC}) and featuring a hollow density profile, was performed in the first half of the 1980s \cite{Baker1984}.
-It was experimentally observed that over a wide range of plasma parameter values the unfavorable pressure gradient plasma in the region close to B=0, was stable to large MHD perturbations in a line-averaged sense.
-The same study also suggests a possible theoretical account.
-This phenomenon will be studied in detail in the Novatron geometry by Particle-In-Cell and MHD simulations as well as experimentally by the first Novatron prototypes.
+The increased leakage rates near the weak-field regions are likely to cause a hollow density profile, with its minimum on the z-axis.
+The density gradient in this region will then be directed radially outwards, rendering the external magnetic field curvature unfavorable.
+This problem is, however, resolvable as will be discussed in greater detail in Sec.~\ref{sec:interchange}.